 Qualification and course duration

-The PGCE Mathematics programme is taught via keynote lectures, subject studies seminars, workshops, tutorials and directed study days at the UCL Institute of Education and through two placements at partnership schools.
-Assessment is by the observation of practical teaching, written academic assignments and a portfolio of key assessments (which is closely linked the the Teachers Standards).
+The Mathematics PGCE is taught via keynote lectures, subject studies seminars, workshops, tutorials and directed study days at the UCL Institute of Education and through two placements at partnership schools.
+Assessment is by the observation of practical teaching, written academic assignments and a portfolio of key assessments (which is closely linked to the Teachers' Standards).

 Course contact details

 - +44 (0)20 3370 1214